 This new law is built around the principles of transparency and control, something the BSO has always taken pride in offering.
 So, to help you retain control of your data, our updated policies offer more detail on what we collect, how we use it, and your rights.
-Whenever you provide personal information, we will treat that information in accordance with GDPR and related privacy legislation and will aim to meet current internet best practice.
-As such, we have produced this personal data privacy statement to inform you about your rights and how we use your data.
+Whenever you provide personal information, we will treat that information in accordance with the current UK General Data Protection Regulation (which superceded the EU GDPR on 1 January 2021) and related privacy legislation and will aim to meet current internet best practice.

 Your personal data